stencell/openshiftv3-ops-workshop/aggr_logging.md

 # Deploying Log Aggregation

 In this lab you will learn how to deploy log aggregation.
 Deployment of logging needs, similar to the [metrics](deploying_metrics.md) lab, a backend storage.
-Please see either the [Persistant Volume Claim](creating_persistent_volume.md) or the [Container Native Storage](cns.md) labs before doing this lab.
+This lab will leverage dynamic PV creation to provide this storage.

 ## Step 1